jameshenegan/synthesize-me/readme.md

 - **method**: The method used for synthesizing the variable.
 Examples include:
   - `add_normal_noise`: Add normal noise to the data.
   - `add_normal_noise_and_round`: Add normal noise and round to the nearest integer.
+  - `winsorize_and_add_normal_noise`: Winsorize the data and then add normal noise.
+  - `bxcx_normnoise_invbxcx`: Apply a Box-Cox transformation, add normal noise, and then apply the inverse Box-Cox transformation.
   - `random_shuffle`: Shuffle the values randomly.
 - **dispersion_amount**: The standard deviation of the normal distribution used to generate the noise added to the real data to create the synthetic data.
 This is relevant for `Decimal` and `Integer` datatypes.
 - **winsorize_lower_limit** and **winsorize_upper_limit**: These parameters define the limits for Winsorization during the creation of synthetic data.
 The lowest values are adjusted to the value at the `winsorize_lower_limit` percentile, and the highest values are adjusted to the value at the `winsorize_upper_limit` percentile.
 Masked values are ignored during this process.
 This is relevant for `Decimal` and `Integer` datatypes.